victoriamccray/mccr/organization/charter.md

 The McCray Center for Community Research (MCCR) is a community-governed research and technology institution that advances the collective learning, recovery, and agency of lived experience for chronic pain, repeated trauma, and other high-stress environments.

-Through multimodal interpretation, the Explainable Recovery Insights Model helps people understand behavioral, cognitive, physiological, and contextual signals within the context of their recovery.
-The community-governed learning system allows participants to influence research priorities, algorithm refinement, governance, and knowledge production.
+Through multimodal interpretation, MCCR is developing the Explainable Recovery Insights Model to help people understand behavioral, cognitive, physiological, and contextual signals within the context of their recovery.
+The community-governed learning system aims to enable participants to influence research priorities, algorithm refinement, governance, and knowledge production.

 The institution is intended to close the gap between research, technology, and community action through open science, participatory research, workforce development, and trauma-informed services.